Peter Webber: Films

+Webber directed the short film Jasim (2009).

-Then, in 2012, Webber returned to the big screen with the World War II drama Emperor, starring Tommy Lee Jones.
+Webber directed the 2012 World War II drama Emperor, starring Tommy Lee Jones.

+Webber directed the 2018 film Pickpockets.

+Webber directed the 2025 science fiction horror film DRAGN.

 Television

 He directed Simon Russell Beale as Franz Schubert in The Temptation of Franz Schubert and explored the counter-culture of tunnel-dwelling road protesters in Underground.
 His 2001 Channel 4 miniseries Men Only stirred controversy for its frank and shocking portrayal of the dark side of male sexuality.
 It is notable for giving early leads to Stephen Moyer of True Blood and Martin Freeman of The Hobbit.

-In 2016, he directed the ITV miniseries Tutankhamun, starring Sam Neill.
+Webber directed the 2016 ITV miniseries Tutankhamun, starring Sam Neill.

+Webber directed the 2019 14-episode series Kingdoms of Fire.

 Documentary

 An award-winning documentary director, Webber directed several programmes for Channel 4 about classical music including child prodigies, maestros and composers such as Richard Wagner.
 He also directed several popular science documentaries about a range of subjects including crash test dummies, deep sea life and phantom limbs.

-In 2009, he travelled into the remote Colombian Amazon to film with the Macuna Tribe for a documentary called The Sand and the Rain.
+In 2009, he travelled into the remote Colombian Amazon to film with the Macuna Tribe for a documentary titled The Sand and the Rain.

+Webber directed the 2019 documentary Inna de Yard: The Soul of Jamaica.